-How to transform a dark hallway in a home using a few room brighting tricks.
+How to lighten up a dark hallway in a home using a few of my room brighting tips.

 You may recall how it looked when we first moved into the house.
 You know I have been trying to brighten it up ever since.